Get immigration help you can trust.

 There are, however, a few advantages to using the Moving2Canada Express Entry CRS score Calculator to calculate your score.
 For example, the IRCC version requires you to input your language test results; if you don’t have language test results available, there is no alternative option to input language ability using descriptive language.
 Without language test results, the IRCC version deems you ineligible and does not let you complete the questionnaire.
 The IRCC version also does not tell you which Express Entry program(s) you may be eligible for.
 Further, the IRCC version does not show what minimum scores have been in previous Express Entry draws, making it tricky to assess the competitiveness of a person’s CRS score in relation to other candidates.

 The Moving2Canada Express Entry Calculator (this one!) provides this additional context to help users navigate through their journey.
 It also provides assessment on eligibility to enter the Express Entry pool, as well as a CRS Score Breakdown and analysis of competitiveness based on that score.
+For a full analysis of your competitiveness within the Express Entry pool, review our dedicated page.

 What is the CRS score for Canada Express Entry in 2024?